Why do we seem to "fall apart" when we discover our multiplicity?

 The System is Built to Hide

 There's a flashlight issue.
 DID is meant to hide trauma.
 There are many ways that traumatized plural systems learn that hiding their distress and pretending that everything is “normal” is preferable.
-We learned not to talk about it and not to shine a light in dark corners looking for insiders.
+Many plurals/multiples learn not to talk about it and not to shine a light in dark corners looking for insiders.
 Doing so scares the crap out of the trauma holders & those in hiding.
 When they panic, it triggers PTSD reactions and PTSD starts to become contagious in areas of the plural system.
 Passive influence, switching, emotional outbursts, flashbacks, intrusive thoughts, compulsive behavior, avoidance, etc.

 Even without ever having therapy there will be periods of PTSD flare-ups but therapy is a weekly sense of invasion, and the anxiety builds and builds for a while, increasing the symptoms.